shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 - value++ :- It will print the value first and then it will print it.

-2. **Pre and Post increment oprators**

-- ++value :- It will increment the value first and then print

-- value++ :- It will print the value first and then it will print it.

 ### Arithmatic Oprators

 - **+** :- Additional oprators used for addition and concatination.